 Assessing Your Loved One’s Ability to Complete Activities of Daily Living

-If you recently accompanied your parent to their annual medical check-up, your loved one or you may have been asked if mom or dad needs help with their “ADLs” or “IADLs.”
+If you recently accompanied your parent to their annual medical check-up, your loved one or you may have been asked if mom or dad needs help with their "ADLs" or "IADLs."
 Activities of Daily Living (ADLs) and Instrumental Activities of Daily Living (IADLs) are standard concepts that are utilized for senior care.
-They provide a basis for caregivers to evaluate the independence and capabilities of a senior, and make care decisions accordingly.
-However, until you first encounter the terms and what they mean, these acronyms and concepts can be an unknown.
+They provide a basis for caregivers to evaluate the independence and capabilities of a senior and make care decisions accordingly.
+However, these acronyms and concepts can be unknown until you first encounter the terms and what they mean.

 ADLs are basic tasks a person needs to be able to do on their own to live independently.
-Health issues and aging may make it difficult for seniors to complete certain everyday self-care tasks that are essential to keep them healthy and safe.
+Health issues and aging may make it difficult for seniors to complete everyday self-care tasks essential to keeping them healthy and safe.

-The “Katz Index of Independence in Activities of Daily Living” is an effective tool used to assess overall health and functional status of older adults and those with disabilities.
-This system was developed by Sidney Katz and the Benjamin Rose Hospital in Cleveland, Ohio in the 1950s, and has been used ever since.
+The "Katz Index of Independence in Activities of Daily Living" is an effective tool used to assess the overall health and functional status of older adults and those with disabilities.
+This system was developed by Sidney Katz and the Benjamin Rose Hospital in Cleveland, Ohio, in the 1950s and has been used ever since.
 Basic ADLs include six essential skills:

-3 – Dressing: the ability to select appropriate clothing and outerwear, and to dress oneself independently
+- Dressing: the ability to select appropriate clothing and outerwear and to dress oneself independently

-5 – Feeding (excluding meal preparation): the ability to get food from plate to mouth, and to chew and swallow
+- Feeding (excluding meal preparation): the ability to get food from plate to mouth and to chew and swallow

-6 – Toileting: the ability to get on and off the toilet and clean self without assistance
+- Toileting: the ability to get on and off the toilet and clean oneself without assistance

 What are instrumental activities of daily living (IADLs)?